apache/sedona/docs/api/sql/Function.md

 ## ST_Buffer

 Introduction: Returns a geometry/geography that represents all points whose distance from this Geometry/geography is less than or equal to distance.
 The function supports both Planar/Euclidean and Spheroidal/Geodesic buffering (Since v1.6.0).
+Spheroidal buffer also supports geometries crossing the International Date Line (IDL).

 Mode of buffer calculation (Since: `v1.6.0`):